-During term time the senior DSL or deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-In the absence of the DSLs a member of the senior leadership team will be nominated to provide cover.
-Appropriate arrangements will also need to be in place all year round for any out of school hours activities.
+During term time, the senior DSL or deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+In exceptional circumstances, their availability may be through online systems such as Skype or TEAMS.
+In the absence of the DSLs, a member of the senior leadership team will be nominated to provide cover.
+Appropriate arrangements will also need to be in place all year round for any out-of-school hours activities.